michalantolik/AIPoweredPythonBlog/README.md

 # AIPoweredPythonBlog

-AI-powered blog written in Python/Django.
+AI-powered blog written in Python.

 Built from scratch to showcase: